 Think of your dog as if they were your cell phone battery.
 When they wake up, they are in a green, fully-charged status.
 If you don’t get your dog’s energy down into the red, fully drained status by the end of the day, your dog will find their own way to get their energy out, and you will probably not like the ways in which they do it.
 Some dogs may get their energy out by barking, digging, chewing, running, pacing, trying to escape and other problematic behaviors, so it is up to you to provide them with plenty of acceptable opportunities for getting their energy out.
 If your dog has energy to bark excessively, then exercise should be added to their daily routine, or increased, as a tired dog is a well behaved dog.

 Without having a job to do, such as hunting for prey, herding sheep or tunneling for rodents, dogs need to have another outlet for mental stimulation.
 Providing enrichment opportunities that engage their mind and challenge them mentally will exhaust them in the same way that taking a difficult math test can wear us out.
-Treat-dispensing and puzzle toys are great ways to exercise your dog’s mind because it simulates how a dog would have to find, hunt, and take down prey in the wild.
-Extra benefits include positively rewarding your dog for chewing on their own toy, as opposed to your shoes, and tiring them out physically.
+Treat-dispensing toys and puzzle toys are great ways to exercise your dog’s mind because it simulates how a dog would have to find, hunt, and take down prey in the wild.
+Extra benefits include positively rewarding your dog for chewing on their own chew toy, as opposed to your shoes, and tiring them out physically.
 You can also play mentally stimulating games for your dog such as hide and go seek or playing scent games, like hiding treats throughout your house for your dog to find.